BloomTech-Labs/Groa-be/pull_request_template.md

 # Description

-Fixes # (issue)
+This PR will add Okta authentication to the Groa application.

 ## Type of change

 Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [x] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [x] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- [x] This change requires a documentation update

 ## Change Status

 - [ ] Complete, tested, ready to review and merge
 - [ ] Complete, but not tested (may need new tests)
-- [ ] Incomplete/work-in-progress, PR is for discussion/feedback
+- [x] Incomplete/work-in-progress, PR is for discussion/feedback

 # How Has This Been Tested?